Tax Research and Jurisprudence – ACCT 612

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will participate in 4 Discussion Board Forums in this course.
+Discussions are collaborative learning experiences.
+Therefore, the student will participate in 4 Discussions in this course.
 The student will post a thread of 400–500 words with at least 4 citations and 2 replies of 200–250 words each to the threads of classmates.
 The student must include 2 citations with each reply and use current APA formatting for all citations.

-The student will complete 4 tax research memos in this course.
+The student will complete 4 Tax Research Memo Assignments in this course.
 As these are memos, and not formal writing assignments, current APA format is not required.

 The student will complete 4 quizzes in this course.
 Each quiz will contain 25 multiple-choice and true/false questions based on the textbook readings and presentations and will have a time limit of 1 hour and 20 minutes.